givelively/gl_command/README.md

 If you invoke a command with `.call!` all of the above will raise an exception

-If a command fails, it will call its `rollback` method before returning (even when invoked with `.call!`)
+If a command fails, it calls its `rollback` method before returning (even when invoked with `.call!`)

 ### Displaying errors